Total Hip Replacement in NYC & Stamford, CT

 Ideally, patients can return to work and the activities they love to perform without worrying about their hip replacement.
 After complete recovery from surgery, some patients may even forget that they had a hip replacement.

-A total hip replacement procedure will be customized depending on the individual needs of each patient and the specific steps involved in the surgery may vary from person to person.
+We’ll customize your total hip replacement procedure depending on your needs.
+That means the specific steps of the surgery can vary from person to person.
 However, in most cases, you can expect the following:

-• Regional anesthesia is provided with either a spinal or epidural to numb your body from the waist down; sedation through an IV will allow you to sleep throughout the surgery
+• We'll provide regional anesthesia with either a spinal or epidural to numb your body from the waist down, and sedation through an IV will allow you to sleep throughout the surgery.
+We'll also give you antibiotics before the surgery to prevent infection.

-• The hip joint is accessed either from the front (anterior) or back (posterior) aspect of the joint
+• Dr. McLawhorn will access the hip joint either from the front (anterior) or back (posterior) aspect of the joint.

-• Damaged cartilage on the surface of the acetabulum is removed, and the socket is reshaped into a perfect hemisphere
+• He will carefully remove the damaged femoral head, then remove the damaged cartilage on the surface of the acetabulum and reshape the socket into a perfect hemisphere.

-• A metal socket with a plastic or ceramic liner is then placed within the reshaped acetabulum
+• Dr. McLawhorn will place a metal socket with a plastic or ceramic liner within the reshaped acetabulum.

-• A metal stem is placed down the hollowed center of the femur, and a metal or ceramic ball is placed on top of the stem
+• He’ll place a metal stem down the hollowed center of the femur, with a metal or ceramic ball on top of the stem.

-• The new ball moves inside of the socket liner, providing very low-friction motion
+• The new ball moves inside the socket liner, providing very low-friction motion.

-• The soft tissues are closed over the hip joint
+• Finally, we will close the soft tissues over the hip joint.

-• Fixation to bone – uncemented or cemented (polymethyl methacrylate [PMMA])
+• Fixation to the bone: Uncemented or cemented (PMMA)

 illustration of metal hip replacement parts, including femoral stem and head, as well as same metal replacement inserted into pelvic bone

-The topic of surgical approaches to the hip has become popular in the news media, and it can be a confusing topic for patients.
+The topic of surgical approaches to the hip has become popular in the news media, and it can be confusing for patients.

-There are many approaches to the hip joint — from the front (anterior), from the side (lateral or anterolateral), and from the back (posterior or posterolateral).
-In reality, there are no “new” surgical approaches to the hip.
-All of them have been used for well over half a century, although small modifications in surgical techniques have optimized some approaches for hip replacement surgery.
+There are many approaches to the hip joint — from the front (anterior), from the side (lateral or anterolateral), and the back (posterior or posterolateral).
+All of them have been used for over half a century, although small modifications in surgical techniques have optimized some approaches for hip replacement surgery.

 The choice of surgical approach is based upon patient preference, expectations, anatomy, bone quality, and complexity of the hip replacement procedure.
 Regardless of the surgical approach used, the long-term goals of total hip replacement are the same: eliminate pain, improve function, provide a stable hip, prevent excessive implant wear, and minimize the likelihood of complications.

-The approach is unique because it accesses the hip joint by utilizing a natural space or “plane” between muscles around the hip, rather than going through muscle or cutting muscle.
-Therefore, less muscle damage occurs with this approach and it is considered soft tissue-sparing surgery.
-This leads to less pain and less likelihood for hip dislocation after the surgery.
+The approach is unique because it accesses the hip joint by utilizing a natural space or “plane” between muscles around the hip rather than going through muscle or cutting muscle.
+Therefore, less muscle damage occurs with this approach, and it is considered soft tissue-sparing surgery.
+This leads to less pain and less likelihood of hip dislocation after the surgery.

 Understanding the Anterior Approach

-Using an anterior approach for hip replacement allows Dr. McLawhorn to make incisions at the front of the hip as opposed to cutting through the muscles and tendons.
-Using this technique also reduces the risk of nerve and muscle injury during surgery.
+Using an anterior approach for hip replacement allows Dr. McLawhorn to make incisions at the front of the hip instead of cutting through the muscles and tendons.
+This technique also reduces the risk of nerve and muscle injury during surgery.

 In addition to reducing muscle and nerve injury, using an anterior approach also offers patients:

 • Shorter recovery period: One of the main advantages of using an anterior approach to hip replacement is a shorter recovery period.
-Since the muscles and nerves are spared during surgery, recovery time is reduced.
+Since the muscles and nerves are spared during surgery, you need less time to heal.
 Patients may also experience less postoperative pain as well.

 • Improved stability: Using an anterior approach also provides a visual field for more accurate placement of the hip prosthetic.
-In turn, this can improve hip stability and even possibly lower the risk of hip dislocation.
+This can improve hip stability and possibly lower the risk of hip dislocation.

 • Fewer postoperative restrictions: With fewer incisions and preservation of muscles and tendons, patients may also have fewer postoperative restrictions.
 Patients may have a better range of motion in their hip and also be able to bear weight sooner when compared to patients who underwent hip replacement via a posterior approach.

-In the first 4 to 6 weeks after posterior approach hip surgery, you may be asked to follow “hip precautions”, which entails not performing deep hip flexion, crossing the operated leg across your body (adduction), or internally rotating the hip (generally, positioning the leg so that you see its outer, or lateral, aspect).
-Combining these motions is the most dangerous in the first 12 weeks after surgery, and can cause a hip dislocation.
-Following the prescribed precautions allow the repaired soft tissues to heal and will give you a stable hip that is unlikely to dislocate in the future.
+In the first four to six weeks after posterior approach hip surgery, we may ask you to follow “hip precautions,” which entails not performing deep hip flexion, crossing the operated leg across your body (adduction), or internally rotating the hip (generally, positioning the leg so that you see its outer, or lateral, aspect).
+Combining these motions is the most dangerous in the first 12 weeks after surgery and can cause a hip dislocation.
+Following the prescribed precautions allows the repaired soft tissues to heal and will give you a stable hip that is unlikely to dislocate in the future.
 Dr. McLawhorn has shown that the repair of the capsule and tendons is durable for years after surgery.

 Functional recovery?
 No precautions, slightly faster Precautions, slightly slower